xbeat/Machine-Learning/README.md

 Statistics provides the mathematical backbone for data science and AI.
 We'll explore implementing fundamental statistical concepts from scratch, starting with measures of central tendency and dispersion that form the basis of data analysis.

+## Key Python List Methods for Manipulation

+Basic List Manipulation with append() and insert()

+The append() method efficiently adds elements to the end of a list with O(1) time complexity, while insert() places elements at specific positions with O(n) complexity due to shifting existing elements.
+Understanding these operations is crucial for effective list management.

 ## Reinforcement Learning with Python

 Introduction to Reinforcement Learning